 Bryan: [21:43] [laughs] What you’re doing in your life right now, your sense of identity is informed by so many things that it’s hard to reduce that impact to one particular time period.

 [21:57] There were things that happened in grad school.
 There were things that happened before grad school.
 I think there were things that happened before grad school, that I only realized once I was actually teaching how much they impacted what I do.

 [22:09] I try to summarize a combination of those things.
 I was a marine ecology grad student.
 I think I was pretty traditional in terms of you go in and do research.
-The idea is that you go into a research position in STEM and have you on research program.
+The idea is that you go into a research position in STEM and have your own research program.

 [23:15] I really took time to get to know them.
 I actually interviewed each one of them, one by one, in my office.
 I talked to them about their life, why they want to be a doctor, why they chose bio as a major.

 [23:27] I learned so much about who they were trying to be, who they thought they were.
 A new role that the classes that were taken played into that equation.
 So many misconceptions they had about how science worked.
 Because we were able to develop that relationship, that’s a mess, the teaching experience was just radically different because I learned things about them.

 [23:52] Then I designed a curriculum around who they were.
 I didn’t just walk into class and kind of hand them something that was given to me by a head TA, to just make sure they don’t blow the lab off and just do this.
 I think that experience, probably above any other experience I’ll talk about, was the most informative thing about what the power of transformative teaching could be.

 [24:14] It wasn’t about…yes, you want him to do bio, you want him to explain concepts, yada, yada, yada, but you really wanted them to be happy with who they were, actively engaged in those choices and seeing how being ascribed into that identity could be impactful to a future just society.